 Skip to content

-Returns the number of unique elements in the array
+Returns the number of unique elements in an array.

 Syntax